 To illustrate the way these three sub-KBs team up, we consider a point-to-point communication system as shown in Fig. \ref{fig.2}.
 A transmitter has a high-resolution image, for example, Kobe Bryant, while a receiver attempts to separate his portrait from the background.
-In accordance with the ``Mona Lisa" case introduced earlier, the transmitter will first invoke its source KB, task KB, and channel KB to judiciously activate a group of semantic metalets that are customized to object detection and segmentation.
+In accordance with the ``Mona Lisa" case introduced earlier, the transmitter will first invoke its task KB and channel KB to acquire a thorough understanding of the task requirement and channel condition.
+Then, the generated task knowledge and channel knowledge facilitate the source KB to judiciously activate a group of semantic metalets, which are customized to object segmentation and fit the communication environment as well.
 These semantic metalets carve out a low-dimensional subspace termed \textit{semantic manifold}, wherein an AI-enabled encoder encodes the original image in conjunction with the channel KB.
 The encoded result and the indices of the semantic metalets are then embedded into a data packet, which is sent to the receiver through a communication channel.
-Likewise, the receiver identifies the indices within the data packet, followed by establishing an identical semantic manifold and generating a desired content based on the decoded result.
-Notably, the whole data packet is an analogy to the ``prompt" for large generative AI models, thereby the coding processes at the transmitter and the receiver are referred to as \textit{generative encoding} and \textit{generative decoding}, respectively.
-In particular, the receiver shall also invoke its task KB to calibrate erroneous indices caused by channel impairments (e.g., fading, interference, and noise).
+Likewise, the receiver identifies the indices within the data packet, followed by establishing an identical semantic manifold and generating the portrait (Kobe Bryant) based on the decoded result.
+Since the data packet instructs the receiver to generate the desired content, it is an analogy to the ``prompt" for large GAI models.
+Accordingly, the coding processes at the transmitter and the receiver are referred to as \textit{generative encoding} and \textit{generative decoding}, respectively.
+In particular, the receiver shall also invoke its task KB to calibrate erroneous indices caused by channel impairments (e.g., channel fading, interference, and noise).

 In short, source KB partners with task and channel KBs to abstract away a compact topology for semantic representation, thus improving the coding efficiency.
 Channel KB further provides accurate channel information to reshape the semantic knowledge in conformity with the communication environment.
-The seamless integration of the three sub-KBs becomes a cornerstone for generative semantic communication.
+All three sub-KBs can be constructed by GAI models, and their seamless integration becomes a cornerstone for generative semantic communication.